pepemxl/pplogger/docs/index.md

 ### JSON → line protocol mapping

 - **Tags** (low cardinality, indexed): `service`, `module`, `level`, `hostname`.
-Empty values are skipped to keep series count bounded.
+Empty values are skipped to keep series count bounded; with `--max-tag-cardinality` a tag that exceeds N distinct values is demoted to a field to protect the TSDB.
 - **Fields**: `message`, `logger`, `function`, `line`, `pid`, `exception_type`, `exception_message`, plus any scalar `extra` field promoted from the record.
 Numbers are emitted as integers (`i` suffix) or floats;